7-segment display logic probe for TTL circuits

-This circuit also detects when there is an open circuit because the display has all the segments turned off.
-This indicates that the test point is disconnected.
+This circuit also detects when there is an open circuit because the display has all the segments turned off, indicating that the test point is disconnected.

 How does the logic probe with 7 segment display work?

-The circuit uses a the 7447, 7-segment display decoder.
+The circuit uses the 7447 7-segment display decoder.

 - When, at the input of the logic probe, we have a logical “1”, a ‘1’ is applied to the input C or 4 of the integrated circuit.